 The actress that we all know and love as Aunt Becky on Full House and Fuller House is in the midst of a huge scandal.
-Lori Loughlin, daughter of YouTuber Olivia Jade, was indicted on March 12 for allegedly taking part in a major college admissions scheme alongside her husband, fashion designer Mossimo Giannulli.
-The sitcom star was taken into custody on March 13 and appeared in court for her alleged participation the nationwide scam.
+Lori Loughlin, mom of YouTuber Olivia Jade, was indicted on March 12 for allegedly taking part in a major college admissions scheme alongside her husband, fashion designer Mossimo Giannulli.
+The sitcom star was taken into custody on March 13 and appeared in court for her alleged participation in the nationwide scam.
 Lori was released on a $1 million bail, the same amount as her husband, who is also being charged.

 Why was Lori Loughlin arrested?

 According to documents obtained by ABC News, the parents agreed to pay bribes up to $500,000 to get their two daughters, Olivia and Isabella Rose Giannulli, into the University of Southern California.

 How did they get away with this, you ask?
 Well, they reportedly arranged for the girls to be recruited by the USC crew team – even though neither of them participated in the sport.

 What happened to Lori after she was arrested?

 The judge ordered Lori to surrender her passport by December 2019.
 She will still be allowed to travel within the United States, along with Vancouver and British Columbia, due to work commitments.
 She could avoid giving up her passport by obtaining a court order.